-Known for its rigorous academics, Red Rocks transfers more students to Colorado School of Mines than any other college in the nation.
-We also have a Mines Academy program at Red Rocks, which is a unique opportunity for students to earn guaranteed admissions to Colorado School of Mines.
-This joint program provides a seamless transfer experience and an affordable pathway to any of the undergraduate engineering and science degrees at Mines.
-RRCC also provides an integrated pathway to nursing degree at University of Colorado Anschutz Medical Campus.
+Known for its rigorous academics, Red Rocks Community College boasts the highest transfer rate of students to the Colorado School of Mines than any other college in the nation.
+Additionally, our Mines Academy program offers a distinctive opportunity for students to earn guaranteed admissions to the Colorado School of Mines.
+This collaborative initiative ensures a seamless transition and an affordable pathway to pursuing undergraduate engineering and science degrees at Mines.
+Furthermore, RRCC offers an integrated pathway to a nursing degree at the University of Colorado Anschutz Medical Campus, further expanding opportunities for our students.

-Our Dr. John U. Trefny Honors Program develops future leaders in STEM fields by providing opportunities for advanced research projects, internships, service learning, and travel.
+Our Dr. John U. Trefny Honors Program develops the next generation of STEM leaders by providing opportunities for advanced research projects, internships, service learning, and travel experiences.

 RRCC is the first community college in the nation to offer a master's degree.
-Our Master of Physician Assistant Studies prepares students to enter one of the most sought-after careers in the U.S. We celebrated our first graduating master's degree class in 2019.
-RRCC was also the first community college in our system to offer a bachelor's degree.
-We now offer two: one in Water Quality Management Technology and one in Secure Code Software Development.
-In addition, our Cyber Security apprenticeship program has received national recognition.
+Our Master of Physician Assistant Studies prepares students for entry into one of the most in demand professions in the United States.
+In 2019, we celebrated the graduation of our inaugural class in this program.
+RRCC was also the first community college in our system to introduce bachelor's degree programs.
+Presently, we offer two options: Water Quality Management Technology and another in Secure Code Software Development.
+In addition, our Cyber Security apprenticeship program has received national recognition, highlighting our commitment to excellence and relevance in today's educational landscape.

-The RRCC Foundation has provided over \$7.6 million in scholarships to nearly 4,100 students to date.
+The RRCC Foundation has awarded over \$9.3 million in scholarships to more than 5,100 students to date.

-Our Phi Theta Kappa honor society has won multiple international awards.
+Our Phi Theta Kappa honor society has achieved remarkable success, earning multiple international awards.

-Thanks to a \$22.5 million expansion, our Arvada campus provides cutting-edge health career training as well as general education instruction in a new state-of-the-art learning environment.
+Thanks to a \$22.5 million expansion, our Arvada campus offers cutting-edge health career training and general education instruction, within a state-of-the-art learning environment.

-Red Rocks supports student wellness through the availability of a 35,000 square foot student recreation center.
+Red Rocks Community College supports student wellness by providing access to a spacious 35,000-square-foot student recreation center.

-RRCC believes in connecting student learning to the real-world.
-Innovation and Engagement creates opportunities through the IDEA Lab, Community Engaged Learning, Entrepreneurship and STEM.
-Students connect learning to future employment through Career Success and Internships.
-We also offer opportunities for students to conduct high level research, to travel abroad, and to serve in student leadership roles.
+RRCC bridges the gap between classroom learning and real-world application through the IDEA Lab, Community Engaged Learning, Entrepreneurship and STEM

+At RRCC, we ensure students connect their learning to future employment opportunities through Career Success and Internships.
+We also provide opportunities for students to participate in high-level research, travel abroad experiences, and student leadership roles.

 Welcome to our community.
-We are here to help you succeed!
+We are dedicated to supporting your success every step of the way!